zuqq/surge/README.md

 ## Installation

 Surge requires Python 3.8 and [docopt].
 The recommended way of installing these dependencies is to use [poetry].
-Run `poetry install` in the root folder, which automatically gathers the dependencies from the provided `pyproject.toml` and installs them in a new virtual environment.
+Run `poetry install`, which automatically gathers the dependencies from the provided `pyproject.toml` and installs them in a new virtual environment.

 [docopt]: https://pypi.org/project/docopt/
 [poetry]: https://python-poetry.org/